 Q. What is the PCOR?

-A. A preliminary change of ownership report (or PCOR) must be filed any time property is transferred through a deed.
+A. A preliminary change of ownership report (or PCOR) must be filed any time a deed is recorded.
 It informs the county assessor whether an exception exists to a property reassessment.
-For example, transfer into or out of living trusts are excluded from reassessment.
+For example, transfers into or out of living trusts are excluded from reassessment.

 Q. What do you charge to transfer real property?

 A. Absent unusual circumstances, we charge $375 to record a deed and file a PCOR.
 Recording fee and notary included.
-DTT, if any, is not included.
+The Documentary Transfer Tax, if any, is not included.